kumu/docs/guides/controls/filter-control.md

 **Supported properties**

+* `target` a selector that controls which items the filter applies to.
+Defaults to `*`, which will apply the filter to all items.
 * `by` is the field you'd like to use for filtering wrapped in double quotes (if you don't include `by: field` you need to list out each option - see "supported children" guidance below)
 * `as` controls how the control is presented.
 Do you want a list of labels, buttons, or a dropdown for activating filter?
  * `labels` show options as a list of clickable labels